isaac-sim/IsaacLab/source/standalone/workflows/ray/README.md

 Through using Ray, we streamline training runs.

 The Ray integration is useful to you if any of the following apply:
-- You want to run several training runs at once or consecutively with minimal interaction
+- You want to run several training runs at once in parallel or consecutively with minimal interaction
 - You want to use the same training setup everywhere (on cloud and local) with minimal overhead
 - You want to tune models' hyperparameters as fast as possible in parallel on multiple GPUs and/or multiple GPU Nodes